|

 - Tachinidae is one of the largest families

 from small to large size insects.
-They may be drab, brightly coloured, or mimics wasp.
-Tachinid flies are
+They may be drab, or brightly coloured, some

 extremely diverse in appearance and many do not have the typical grey-black,